Croton Distributing Reservoir

 The Croton Distributing Reservoir, also known as the Murray Hill Reservoir, was an above-ground reservoir at 42nd Street and Fifth Avenue in the New York City borough of Manhattan.
 Covering 4 acres and holding 20 e6USgal, it supplied the city with drinking water during the 19th century.
 Its massive 50 ft granite walls, which presented a vaguely Egyptian-style facade, were 25 ft thick.
 Atop the walls was a public promenade offering panoramic views; Edgar Allan Poe enjoyed walking there.

+History

-When established, the Croton Aqueduct was New York City's foremost water source.
-Construction began in May 1837 and filling began July 4, 1842 amidst great fanfare.
-Prior to construction of the aqueduct, water was obtained from cisterns, wells and barrels from rain.
-The aqueduct and reservoir obtained their names from the water's source, a series of mostly underground conduits that would bring water from the Croton River in northern Westchester County to New York City's spigots.
+The Croton Aqueduct was New York City's foremost water source when it was established.
+Construction began in May 1837, and filling began July 4, 1842, amidst great fanfare.
+Prior to the aqueduct's construction, water had been obtained from cisterns, wells and barrels from rain.
+The aqueduct and reservoir obtained their names from the water's source, a series of mostly underground conduits that brought water from the Croton River in northern Westchester County to New York City's spigots.